Joseph Duell: Death

 The day before his death, Saturday, February 15, Duell made his final performance in George Balanchine's Symphony in C. That evening he was seen by his brother Daniel, who would later tell the police that he had been feeling dejected, but Daniel "didn't think anything was really wrong," according to Martin Duffy, the investigating detective in the 20th Precinct.

 That night, according to fellow dancer Toni Bentley, Duell immersed himself in work.
 He went to rehearsal and "worked like crazy on 'Who Cares?' the Gershwin ballet."
 She added, "He hadn't gone and holed himself up.
 He had many chances to reach out."

 The following morning, Sunday, February 16 at around 10 A.M. according to police, Joseph Duell jumped from the fifth-story window of his West 77th Street apartment in Manhattan and died at the scene.
 No note or explanation was found.

-Jerome Robbins dedicated his ballet Quiet City, music by Aaron Copeland, to Duell's memory.
+Jerome Robbins dedicated his ballet Quiet City, music by Aaron Copland, to Duell's memory.